Veritius/bevy_stardust/README.md

 }

+// Messages use the Bytes type.
+// This is cheaply clonable and you can send the same message to multiple peers.
-// Messages use the Bytes type. const MESSAGE: Bytes = Bytes::from_static("Hello, world!".as_bytes());
+// For this example, we create one from the bytes of a static str. const MESSAGE: Bytes = Bytes::from_static("Hello, world!".as_bytes());

 // Queueing messages just requires component access.